San Diego International Auto Show

 Beyond Outlet, Coronado and the rest of the coast southward to Imperial Beach consists of gently sloping beach break with fun and forgiving surf, the exception being the tumultuous offshore sand bars at the mouth of the Tijuana River.

 The string of great surf breaks along San Diego's 70-plus miles of coastline may be a blessing for seasoned shredders, but there are plenty of spots here that are perfectly suited to first-timers, too.
-In fact, when you visit San Diego, you can take a lesson (or two) and leave with a whole new sport in your quiver (although plenty of practice is recommended, and is lots of fun to boot!).
+In fact, when you visit San Diego, you can take a surf lesson (or two) and leave with a whole new sport in your quiver (although plenty of practice is recommended, and is lots of fun to boot!).
 Plan ahead by checking out our roundup of the best places in San Diego to learn how to surf, plus where to get set up with everything you'll need, from expert instruction to boards to wetsuits – a must in San Diego's cool Pacific waters during much of the year.
+Taking surf lessons in San Diego is a must for everyone and there are plenty of surf schools to help!

 To experience competitive surfing at its best, plan your visit to coincide with one of the World Surfing League contests at Trestles (usually in May and September), or the Super Girl Surf Pro in Oceanside each September, featuring the top female pro surfers in the world.
 Oceanside also hosts the World Bodysurfing Championships in August.